eclipse-ditto/ditto/deployment/docker/README.md

  Verifying - Password: <enter password>
 ```

-Append the printed hash in the `nginx.httpasswd` file placing the username who shall receive this
+Append the printed hash in the `nginx.htpasswd` file placing the username who shall receive this
 password in front like this:
 ```
 ditto:A6BgmB8IEtPTs